Explore expert tips on how to find affordable home insurance in Long Beach, California.

 The Zebra partners with some of the companies we write about.
 However, our content is written and reviewed by an independent team of editors and licensed insurance agents, and never influenced by our partnerships.
 Learn more about how we make money, review our editorial standards, reference our data methodology, or view a list of our partners.

 Among the most important aspects of owning a home is homeowners insurance.
 Along with your home furnishings and other belongings, homeowners insurance covers your dwelling against many perils, including wind damage, fire, and vandalism.
 Incidents like this occur regularly.
 When paired with the high cost of repairing or rebuilding a house, purchasing a robust homeowners policy can seem like a great idea.
+The average homeowners policy costs $72 per month in Long Beach, California.

 The cost of home insurance depends on myriad factors, including the value of the dwelling, the value of your personal items, and the materials used to construct the home.
 The location of your home also contributes to the price of your homeowners insurance policy.
 In areas prone to perils like hail, frozen pipes, volcanoes, or fire, home insurance rates may be higher to account for the extra risk.
 Learn more about the specifics of home insurance coverage.